dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/mouse_steering.md

 	engine.set_missile_direction(degrees)
 	engine.set_player_direction(degrees)

-### Finished Code
+### Finishing up

-I added these updates before checking any keyboard input so we can use the new missile direction and player direction before moving, firing the missile, or anything else.
+I added my updates before checking any keyboard input so we can use the new missile direction and player direction before moving, firing the missile, or anything else.

 **Note:** We need to add in a bit of error checking because the player object does not always exist in the game (ie, the game hasn't started, the player dies, or the game is over)